juvenius/du_juvenius_floating_clock/readme.md

 # Dual Universe Juvenius Floating Clock

-This clock does not uses screens or signs to display time but a method of floating number stickers that change over time.
+This LUA Code ingame clock does not uses screens or signs to display time but a method of floating number stickers that change over time.
+With the Aid of a programing board you can put the clock on any construct.

 ## How it works